Former Australian PM Abbott calls for solidarity with Taiwan

 Associated Press

-TAIPEI, Taiwan (AP) — A former Australian prime minister has accused China of being a bully and expressed enthusiastic support for Taiwan while visiting the democratically ruled island.
+TAIPEI, Taiwan (AP) — A former Australian prime minister accused China of being a bully and expressed enthusiastic support for Taiwan while visiting the democratically ruled island on Friday.

-“Nothing is more pressing right now than solidarity with Taiwan,” former Prime Minister Tony Abbott told a conference Friday in Taiwan.
+“Nothing is more pressing right now than solidarity with Taiwan,” former Prime Minister Tony Abbott said at a conference.

 China’s government has been seeking to isolate Taiwan, which it claims as its own territory.
-It has stepped up military harassment of the island by flying fighter jets towards Taiwan, with a particularly large demonstration of force starting last Friday and continuing into this week.
+It has stepped up military harassment of the island by flying fighter jets toward Taiwan, with a particularly large number of flights this past week.

-Abbott’s comments were to a conference organized by a think-tank backed by the Taiwan government.
+Abbott’s comments were at a conference organized by a think tank backed by Taiwan’s government.
 The Australian government has said his visit to Taiwan is unofficial.

-She did not mention China, but rather said “Taiwan is fully committed to collaborating with regional players to prevent armed conflict in the South China Sea and in the Taiwan Strait.”
+She said “Taiwan is fully committed to collaborating with regional players to prevent armed conflict in the South China Sea and in the Taiwan Strait.”

 Abbott said that two years ago, he hesitated to attend the meeting, called the Yushan Forum, for fear of provoking Beijing.

-China until recently was Australia’s biggest market for exports of coal and other commodities.
+China until recently was Australia’s biggest export market for coal and other commodities.

 Things have changed since then, he said, with Beijing tightening controls over Hong Kong and “weaponizing” trade against Australia.

-Beijing has imposed official and unofficial trade barriers against exports including Australian wine, coal, and barley following Australia’s call for an independent investigation into the origins of the coronavirus which was first reported in Wuhan in December 2019, essentially shutting down imports of these products.
+Beijing has imposed official and unofficial trade barriers against Australian products including wine, coal and barley following Australia’s call for an independent investigation into the origins of the coronavirus, essentially shutting down imports of these products.

-Abbott said the Chinese Embassy in Australia had issued a list of demands that essentially demanded “we become a tributary state.”
+Abbott said the Chinese Embassy in Australia had issued a list of demands that essentially ordered that “we become a tributary state.”

 “Be a friend, and you’ll have friends, be a bully and you’ll only have clients who can’t wait to escape,” Abbott said.